ngwanzhen/GloverAndroid/README.md

 ## Acknowledgments

-* To enable direct SMS (not just re-direct you to the SMS function with pre-filled msg) https://github.com/rhaker/react-native-sms-android
+* To enable direct SMS (not just re-direct you to the SMS function with pre-filled message) https://github.com/rhaker/react-native-sms-android

 * React-navigation that gives you the router and nav bar